 In amateur service the downlink is at 435.103 MHz transmitting 1W into a ¼ whip that extends from a corner of the satellite near the Lightband separation ring.
 The uplink is at 145.840 MHz and the receive antenna is a ¼ whip on the opposite side of the satellite near the S-band antennas.
 All UHF and S-band equipment on NTIA licensed frequencies has been disabled.
 The ARS VHF receiver is very sensitive.
 Modulation is 9600 bps GMSK for the uplink and downlink.
 The broadcast callsign is PFS3-11, and the BBS callsign is PFS3-12, Unproto APRS via PFS3-1.

-The core avionics were designed and built Mark, N4TPY, and Dino, KC4YMG at SpaceQuest and have performed remarkably well for 10 years on orbit.
+The core avionics were designed and built by Mark, N4TPY, and Dino, KC4YMG at SpaceQuest Ltd and have performed remarkably well for 10 years on orbit.
 Jim, WD0E, was the lead engineer for FalconSAT-3 at the AFA and managed the design, construction, testing and early operations of the satellite.
-Inquiries about current operations should be directed to AMSAT VP Operations Drew Glasbrenner, KO4MA (email@example.com).
+Inquiries about current operations should be directed to AMSAT VP Operations Drew Glasbrenner, KO4MA ([email protected]).

 Nearly 700 cadets at USAFA obtained their amateur radio licenses as part of training to operate FalconSAT-3 and other USAFA satellites.
 They have taken that knowledge and understanding of the value of the ARS into their Air Force service and many on into industry.
 Since FalconSAT-3 the USAFA Astronautics Department has built and operated one additional satellite and has two more queued for launch.
 The space operations curriculum and the ground station are being rebuilt and configured for these new space assets.